discordx-ts/discordx/docs/docs/decorators/commands/slashoption.md

 #### `Type`

-The type of your command option
+Define type of your command option

 | type                                                                             | default   |
 | -------------------------------------------------------------------------------- | --------- |